The many applications of RFID

 What is RFID?

 A technology that is used to identify objects or people, RFID is based on the use of radio electric waves to read the data contained within an RFID transponder, commonly known as a label or tag.
 These tags are composed of transmitters commonly referred to as readers, or RFID Encoders.

 RFID labels, tags and markers are composed of a microchip and a radio antenna.
 The chip has all the pertinent information for the different applications of identification, and the antenna uses the radio frequencies for powering the chip and transmitting the data.

-RFID labels are, on the whole, passive, meaning they don’t require an additional energy source to the one sent by the reader, and captured by the radio antenna.
+RFID labels and tags are, on the whole, passive, meaning they don’t require an additional energy source to the one sent by the reader, and captured by the radio antenna.
 Readers are capable of emitting radio frequencies continuously, thereby activating every marker in range.
 The chip/antenna assembly, commonly called an inlay, is encapsulated in a label, tag or card to protect it.

-The RFID application to be used dictates the frequency required, as well as the reading distances necessary.
+The RFID applications to be used dictates the frequency required, as well as the reading distances necessary.
 Identification applications, when using radio frequencies vary, depending on the reading/writing and/or rewriting capabilities of the microchip.

 For example, for applications requiring a large reading distance, (i.e: stock management in retail), Ultra High Frequency, also known as RAIN RFID, technology is used.
 On the other hand, a contactless transport ticket or smartcard carries High Frequency technology.

 For brand protection, Near Field Communication (NFC) is more widely used.